friemen/zackzack/README.md

    :rules addressbook-rules})
 ```

-As you can see that there is almost no access to technical APIs left,
+As you can see there is almost no access to technical APIs left,
 I added a thin DSL layer on top of the React DOM API, you may consider
 it a means to succinctly parameterize Om components.
 However, it's
 likely that a concrete project will have to invent it's own DSL to